elizchan/K-Culture-Trivia/README.md

 # K-Culture-Trivia
 --code is in index.html, style.css and app.js
-Intro to Trivia Setup
+Intro to Trivia Setup:
 -There are 2 players and 100 questions about Korean culture -Players alternate with each turn
 -Each question lasts 15 seconds
 -If the answer clicked is correct, the div would turn green, otherwise it would turn red -The score would be tallied at the end, whoever answers the most questions correctly wins the game

-Approach Taken to Create the Game
+Approach Taken to Create the Game:
 -I thought of 100 different questions about K-Pop, K-dramas, K-food and K-Geography -I created a div container to put the questions and answer choices in and made individual divs for the question and answer choices
 -I declared javascript variables for html elements that are used within the javascript